danielpereira/AoE3UnHardcoded/Patcher/README.md

 To Do
 -----
-* Add the Revolution Banners patch to the Patcher
 * Implement a proper GUI
-* Make the patcher display more specific error messages
 * Allow the Patcher to change the hardcoded filenames of some of the files that are loaded by the executable
 * Add commandline options